-Alicia Goldstein Raun is the Managing Director for the MIT-Spain Program and the MIT-Portugal Program.
-She is responsible for developing projects and building partnernships in Portugal and Spain with MIT students, faculty, corporate partners, academic institutions, foundations and government organizations.
-Alicia also established the MISTI Global Teaching Labs in Spain, an initiative to bring MIT's unique approach to STEM education to high schools across Spain.
+Alicia Goldstein Raun is the Assistant Director of MISTI, overseeing the Global Seed Funds Program, Communications, and Data and Operations teams.
+Alicia is the founding Manager for the MIT-Spain Program and the MIT-Portugal Program.
+She is responsible for developing projects and building partnerships in Spain and Portugal with MIT students, faculty, corporate partners, academic institutions, foundations and government organizations.
+Alicia manages MISTI Seed Funds with several Spanish partners and also established the MISTI Global Teaching Labs in Spain and Andorra, an initiative to bring MIT's unique approach to STEM education to high schools across Spain and Andorra.

+Alicia studied abroad at the Universidad de Sevilla and Universidad Internacional Menéndez-Pelayo.
 From 2001 to 2007 Alicia lived in Madrid, Spain where she served as the Director for University and Academic Programs at Tandem, Escuela Internacional.
-She also taught business English to high-level executives and CEO’s at several multi-national companies and institutions including Banco de Españ and the Spanish Ministry of Science and Technology.
+She also taught business English to high-level executives and CEO’s at several multinational companies and institutions including Banco de España and the Spanish Ministry of Science and Technology.
 Prior to living abroad, Alicia taught Spanish in the Award Winning Elementary Interactive Spanish Program in Massachusetts’ public schools.
 Alicia holds a B.A in Education and Spanish from UMASS Amherst and a Master’s in Education from Cambridge College.